azinke/mmwave/README.md

 ## Installation

-All the third-party libraries needed are already present in the respositoy.
+All the third-party libraries needed are already present in the repository.
-`mmwave` can then be install as follow:
+`mmwave` can then be installed as follows:

 ```bash
     git clone <mmwave-repository-git-url>